Philadelphia Driving with a Suspended License Lawyer

 In addition to these penalties, you face additional license suspensions that add on to your original suspension.
 If your license was “suspended,” “recalled,” or “canceled” when you were caught driving, you would face an additional year of suspension.
 If your license was “revoked,” you would face an additional 2 years of suspension.

-Fighting Suspended License Violations in PA
+Disputing Suspended License Violations in Philadelphia

 If your license is suspended, it will show on your driving record.
 Many times, slow-downs at the DMV and confusing technicalities keep a license suspended longer than it should be.
 Technically, you cannot drive again until you have confirmation that PennDOT has restored your driving privileges and changed the status on your driving record, but accidents happen.
 If your license was suspended in error, your lawyer can fight the case and work to get charges dropped.